Ne4to/N.SourceGenerators.UnionTypes/README.md

     return (ValidationError)result;
 }
 ```
-Match and MatchAsync methods force you to handle all possible variations
+Match and MatchAsync methods are used to convert union type to another type.
+These methods force you to handle all possible variations.
 ```csharp
 public IActionResult MatchMethod(FooResult result)
 {